Back0ldor/IPSwitchMOD/README.md

 - OatmealDome for help in testings and feature suggestions
 - All of my preview testers on SPH/SMH
 - Back0ldor for add support for ReiNX
+- Elise for help and adding support for ReiNX
 ---
 ## Build
 Make sure you have: